hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 ### IAM Role and Permissions

 Each EC2 Instance in the ASG has an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached.
-The IAM Role ARN is exported as an output variable so you can add custom permissions.
-If you require a deterministic IAM role ARN, the `iam_instance_profile_arn` variable can be set to your desired IAM Instance profile ARN.
+If you wish to use an IAM role and IAM instance profile created outside of this module, you can pass the instance profile ARN in via the `iam_instance_profile_arn` variable.

 ### S3 bucket (Optional)